Skip to Content

 • Duty of Care: The defendant owed a legal duty to the deceased (e.g., a doctor’s duty to provide competent care, a driver’s duty to obey traffic laws).

-• Breach of Duty: The defendant violated or breached that duty through negligence, carelessness, or an intentional wrongful act.
+• Breach of Duty: The defendant violated that duty through negligence, carelessness, or an intentional wrongful act.

-• Causation: The defendant's breach of duty was the direct and proximate cause of the victim's fatal injuries.
+• Causation: The defendant’s breach was the direct and proximate cause of the victim’s fatal injuries.

 • Damages: The surviving family members and the estate suffered measurable financial and non-financial losses due to the death.

-Recoverable Damages in Wrongful Death Claims in Scranton
+Recoverable Damages in a Scranton Wrongful Death Lawsuit

-By filing both the Wrongful Death and Survival actions, we seek comprehensive compensation for all economic and non-economic losses sustained by the family and the estate.
+By filing both the Wrongful Death and Survival actions together, we pursue comprehensive compensation for all economic and non-economic losses.
+The two claims cover distinct categories of harm, and that distinction shapes how each type of loss is calculated and presented.

 Damages Recovered by the Family (Wrongful Death Act)

-• Lost Financial Support: The present value of the deceased person's expected future earnings and financial contributions to the family.
+• Lost Financial Support: The present value of the deceased’s expected future earnings and financial contributions to the family.

-• Loss of Services: The monetary value of services the deceased provided to the household (e.g., childcare, home maintenance, advice).
+• Loss of Services: The monetary value of household services the deceased provided, such as childcare and home maintenance.

-• Loss of Society and Guidance: Compensation for the profound emotional and psychological loss of companionship, comfort, guidance, and consortium.
+• Loss of Companionship and Consortium: Compensation for the loss of the deceased’s companionship, comfort, guidance, and consortium.

-• Special Damages: Funeral, burial, and estate administration expenses.
+• Funeral and Burial Expenses: Funeral, burial, and estate administration costs.

 Damages Recovered by the Estate (Survival Act)

-• Lost Earning Capacity: Lost wages and projected future earning capacity that the deceased would have accumulated during their lifetime.
+• Lost Earning Capacity: Lost wages and projected future earning capacity the deceased would have accumulated.

-• Pain and Suffering: Compensation for the physical pain and emotional distress the deceased endured between the time of injury and the time of death.
+• Pain and Suffering: Compensation for the physical pain and emotional distress the deceased personally endured between injury and death.
+This is distinct from the family’s emotional losses, which fall under the Wrongful Death Act.

 The Pennsylvania Wrongful Death Claim Process

-Filing a wrongful death claim is a detailed and emotionally challenging process.
-We manage the entire legal burden to allow your family to focus on healing.
+Filing a wrongful death claim is a detailed and emotionally difficult process.
+We manage the legal burden so your family can focus on healing.

-• Estate Appointment: The first mandatory step is having a Personal Representative appointed by the Register of Wills in Lackawanna County to legally pursue the Survival Action.
+• Estate Appointment: The first mandatory step is having a personal representative appointed at the Register of Wills in Lackawanna County to legally pursue the Survival Action on behalf of the estate.

-• Investigation and Filing: We immediately investigate the incident (accident reports, medical malpractice reviews, crime scene reports), and we file the combined lawsuit (Wrongful Death and Survival Action) within the critical two-year deadline.
+• Investigation and Filing: We immediately investigate the incident using accident reports, medical malpractice reviews, and crime scene reports, then file the combined Wrongful Death and Survival Action within the applicable deadline.

-• Discovery and Expert Evidence: We engage a team of experts, including economists to project lost future earnings and medical experts to establish causation and pain and suffering.
-This process involves formal discovery, including depositions and document exchange.
+• Discovery and Expert Evidence: We engage economists to project lost future earnings and medical experts to establish causation and the deceased’s pain and suffering.
+This phase includes depositions, document exchange, and formal expert disclosures.

-• Negotiation and Trial: We negotiate fiercely with the defense's insurance carriers, prepared to take the case to trial in the Lackawanna County Court of Common Pleas if the settlement offer does not fully cover your family's economic and emotional losses.
+• Negotiation and Trial: We negotiate with defense insurance carriers and are fully prepared to take the case to trial in the Lackawanna County Court of Common Pleas if a settlement doesn’t fully cover your family’s losses.

-Don't wait to file your claim.
-Secure the aggressive defense of a proven Scranton wrongful death lawyer.
-Contact us online or call (570) 906-8532. ¡Hablamos español!
+Don’t wait to protect your family’s rights.
+Contact a wrongful death lawyer in Scranton at Rogan Law for a free consultation.
+Reach out online or call (570) 906-8532. ¡Hablamos español!

-The timeline for a wrongful death case in Scranton varies widely based on factors like the complexity of the case, the number of parties involved, and whether the case settles or goes to trial.
-Some cases resolve in several months, while others may take a year or longer.
-An attorney can help streamline the process and work toward an efficient resolution.
+The timeline depends on case complexity, the number of parties involved, and whether the case settles or goes to trial.
+Some cases resolve in several months; others take a year or longer.
+We work to move the process forward as efficiently as possible for your family.

-Proving wrongful death typically requires evidence such as medical records, accident reports, witness statements, expert testimony, and financial documentation showing the losses your family has suffered.
-A skilled attorney can help gather, preserve, and present this evidence to build a strong case on your behalf.
+Proving wrongful death typically requires medical records, accident reports, witness statements, expert testimony, and financial documentation showing your family’s losses.
+We gather, preserve, and present this evidence to build the strongest possible case.

 Why Choose Rogan Law?